 Cooking with dried beans is easy and more economical than buying canned beans (which often contain salt as part of the ingredients).
 It just takes a little time.
 You can often buy a big bag of dried beans that will make double or triple the amount of cooked beans.
 In practice when I work with dry beans, I have found the following methods below helpful in cooking and preparing dried beans to be eaten on their own, or to be used in a final bean-based recipe.
 It also ensures that the beans are cooked through sufficiently.

-Two methods are presented below.
+Three methods are presented below.
 Choose what method works for you depending on the amount of time and kitchen equipment you have.
 Of course, since a wide variety of different dry bean types and sizes exist, cooking times may slightly differ, but I hope these general guidelines below are helpful.
 Regardless of the method you choose, it is generally recommended to throw out the first batch of cooking water that you use when boiling the beans, and then you can save the second batch of cooking water for later use in cooking if you desire.
 This is especially important if you are cooking kidney beans (for more information on this, read here).

 Complete Stove Top Cooking Method:

 Here is a method to use if you don’t have a slow cooker or want to do more prep work on the stove top.
 This is a straightforward and simple way to cook dried beans but it does involve a bit more vigilance watching the pot contents on the stove.

 - Soak the quantity you want to use in a pot of cold water overnight for at least 10- 12 hours (with plenty of water to cover the beans).
 [See Note below *]